Beloved ISBCC Community, As Salaamu Alaikum wa Rahmatullah

 The ISBC Children of the Ummah program is designed by teachers within our community to engage children in fun Islamic educational experiences that nurture an understanding and appreciation for Ramadan.
 In addition, the ISBCC strives to afford parents the opportunity to focus on their Taraweeh prayers, secure in the knowledge their children are safe and engaged in Islamic activities.

-The program will be running from Friday-Sunday and the Last 10 Days from the beginning of Taraweeh prayer until the end.
-At the Annual Fundraiser Night on June, 3rd the program will begin at 5:30pm
+The program will be running everyday from the isha prayer until to the end of tarawih.
+At the Annual Fundraiser Night on May 19 the program will begin at 6:00 pm.

 To cover the costs of the teachers, we are asking all community members to contribute $5 per child.